-The remuneration policy for all employees across the Group is built around a set of key principles designed to ensure that remuneration is fair, recognises performance, is competitive within our market, and rewards appropriately against risk appetite, promoting the right culture, values and behaviours, including a strong focus on our customers and sound risk management.
-The remuneration principles aim to be clear and simple, and strengthen the link between reward, exceptional performance, and balanced risk-taking, as well as emphasise the importance of collaboration.
+The policy is built around a set of key principles designed to ensure that we reward our employees fairly, that we recognise performance, that we are competitive within our market, that we reward appropriately against risk appetite, and to promote the right culture, values and behaviours, including a strong focus on our customers and sound risk management.
+Our remuneration principles aim to be clear and simple, and strengthen the link between reward, exceptional performance, and balanced risk-taking, as well as emphasise the importance of collaboration.